-- The Reduction in RBIG funding has affected the refurbishment of the pipe line from Ebenezer Dam to the City. - This project is of strategic importance in order to secure additional potable water for Polokwane CBD. - Supply to be increased from 14Ml/day to 17,9Ml/day.
+- ➤ The Reduction in RBIG funding has affected the refurbishment of the pipe line from Ebenezer Dam to the City. - This project is of strategic importance in order to secure additional potable water for Polokwane CBD. - Supply to be increased from 14Ml/day to 17,9Ml/day.
 Water is available but needs to be conveyed to Polokwane.
-Increase of approximately 4Ml/day. - It is important to note that the 2023 water balance suggests a total demand of 169MI/day and a supply capacity of 153MI/day with all water supply projects commissioned and functional by the end of September 2023 and June 2024 respectievley.
-Even with all RBIG projects completed there will be a shortfall of 16MI/day.
+Increase of approximately 4Ml/day. - It is important to note that the 2023 water balance suggests a total demand of 169Ml/day and a supply capacity of 153Ml/day with all water supply projects commissioned and functional by the end of 2024 there will be a shortfall of 16Ml/day.
 This deficit will increase if budgets remain as is. - It is therefore important for LNW to commission and FastTrack the implementation of the two bulk water scheme refurbishments to improve the security of water supply.